the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-definition.md

 };
 ~~~~~~~

-Be sure to understand this refactoring concept, because we'll move quickly from arrow function components with and without block bodies as we go.
-Which one we use will depend on the requirements of the component.
+As a rule of thumb, use either function declarations or arrow function expressions for your component definitions throughout your application.
+Both versions are fine to use, but make sure that you and your team working on the project share the same implementation style.
+In addition, while an implicit return statement when using an arrow function expressions makes your component definition more concise, you may introduce tedious refactorings from concise to block body when you need to perform tasks prior the return statement.
+So you may want to keep your arrow function expression with a block body (like in the last code snippet) all the time.

 ### Exercises:

 * Confirm your [source code](https://bit.ly/2ZbLXQz).
   * Confirm the [changes](https://bit.ly/3pkH2aS).
 * Read more about [JavaScript arrow functions](https://mzl.la/3BYCOcp).
-* Familiarize yourself with arrow functions with block body and return, and concise body without return.
+* Familiarize yourself with arrow functions with block body and explicit return and concise body without return (implicit return).
 * Optional: [Leave feedback for this section](https://forms.gle/iWSchmqasbZUWUpT8).